paulaksm/feature-transfer/README.md

 ## Transferability analysis as a naive-pruning technique

 In this section, we will explore the transferability of features as a straightforward method of layer pruning in CNNs.
-The main idea is to chop MobileNet at _n_ adding a pooling layer, a fully-connected layer and a softmax classifier and train it as a sub-network.
+The main idea is to chop MobileNet at _n_ adding a pooling layer, a fully-connected layer and a softmax classifier and finetune it for task B.

 The table below shows the performance of each sub-network trained up to 15 epochs.